What to do with this activity?

 You can make a wind chime or mobile from whatever you have to hand - driftwood and shells from the beach, old keys, unused compact discs, bottle caps, beads or whatever you can find.

-Get some inspiration here from Woohome for other things you can use.
+Get some inspiration here from Woohome for all the things you can use to make one.

 Hang whatever you make indoors near a window or door, or outdoors where it can move with the wind.